Skip to content

 Multi-factor authentication (MFA) requires a second verification step beyond a password — typically a time-based one-time code generated by an authenticator app or sent via text message.
 MFA is available on all major consumer tax platforms, but it is rarely enabled by default.
 Activating MFA on your tax account is the single most effective step you can take to prevent unauthorized account access.

 Tax professionals operate under stronger obligations.
 Under IRS Publication 4557, preparers are required to implement MFA as part of their information security program.
-If your tax professional cannot confirm they use MFA on their practice management software, that represents a direct risk to your personal data — not a hypothetical one.
+If your tax professional cannot confirm they use MFA on their practice management software, that is a direct risk to your personal data — not a hypothetical one.

 Session Controls and Access Monitoring